-The EFR32 on a Wireless Starter Kit can be powered by one of these sources:
+The EFR32 on a Wireless Pro Kit can be powered by one of these sources:

 - · The debug USB cable

-- A 3 V coin cell battery
+- · A 3 V coin cell battery

-- A USB regulator on the radio board (for devices with USB support only)
+- · A USB regulator on the radio board (for devices with USB support only)

-The power source for the radio board is selected with the slide switch in the lower left corner of the Wireless STK Mainboard.
+The power source for the radio board is selected with the slide switch in the lower left corner of the Wireless STK Mainboard or the Wireless Pro Kit Mainboard.
 The figure below shows how the different power sources can be selected with the slide switch.